DaKU720/roleplay_roulette/README.md

 ![image](https://github.com/DaKU720/roleplay_roulette/assets/69478926/bfd2ca1d-5485-4c93-9a4b-f20ce6bee2bc)

 ## How to put it in my game?
 There is no UI.
-Just register a new command /spin that calls the patent above.
-Start betting money with stranges!
+Just register a new command /spin that calls the patent above to the Chat.
+Start betting money with strangers!

 ##
 Command Line Roulette Game for your RedM / FiveM or other Roleplay Server.